Unsupervised Multimodal Word Discovery based on Double Articulation Analysis with Co-occurrence cues: Experiment 1: Phoneme and Word Discovery using Co-occurrence Cues Obtained by Observing Real Objects

 \subsection{Results}

 Table~\ref{tab:ex_1_last_ARI} shows the evaluation results for phonemes and words at the end of training.
-The proposed method has higher word discovery performance than the baseline methods.
-As a result, we have shown that the use of co-occurrence cues can improve the word discovery performance in lexical acquisition.
+The proposed method has a higher word discovery performance than the baseline methods.
+As a result, we have shown that using co-occurrence cues improves word discovery performance in lexical acquisition.
 In contrast, the phoneme discovery performance was almost the same for all methods.
 This is likely because phonemes are the smallest speech units without meaning, whereas words are the speech units that can be assigned meaning.

 Table~\ref{tab:ex_1_cat_ARI} shows the performance of object categorization at the end of training.
 The proposed method showed better categorization performance than MLDA.
-The proposed method showed higher values with the modality parameters that were empirically set by \cite{nakamura2014mutual} than with the modality parameters determined by preliminary experiments.
+The proposed method showed higher values with the modality parameters that were empirically set by {Nakamura et al.}~\cite{nakamura2014mutual} than with the modality parameters determined by preliminary experiments.
 HDP-HSSM+MLDA performed poorly in speech segmentation and inaccurately in categorization because it did not assume double articulation.
-As a result, more accurate word discovery was shown to result in higher categorization performance.
+As a result, more accurate word discovery resulted in higher categorization performance.
 The results also suggest that more accurate object categorization leads to higher word discovery performance.